JulieMurray/buildr-documentation/user/pages/02.display/03.sub-page/docs.md

     category: docs
 ---

-The Buildr demo site utilises a layout with a right sidebar for most of it's sib pages.
+The Buildr demo site utilises a layout with a right sidebar for most of it's sub pages.

 **Modules used** -
 Zentools2 / Custom html module / Breadcrumb